Machine ID Troubleshooting Guide | Teleport

 - Remove the lock on the bot's user

-- Reset the bot's generation counter by deleting and re-creating the bot
+- Reset the bot's generation counter by creating a new bot instance

-To remove the lock, first find and remove the lock targeting the bot user:
+To remove the lock, first find and remove the lock targeting the bot user.
+For

 tctl get lockskind: lockmetadata: id: 1658359514703080513 name: 5cee949f-5203-4f3b-9805-dac35d798a16spec: message: The bot user "bot-example" has been locked due to a certificate generation mismatch, possibly indicating a stolen certificate. target: user: bot-exampleversion: v2tctl rm lock/5cee949f-5203-4f3b-9805-dac35d798a16